KomodoPlatform/developer-docs/additional-assets/play/2019-06-26-alphabetize/post-composite.md

-# Common Runtime Parameters

-## Introduction

-The following is an abbreviated list of runtime parameters and settings that can be initiated in a [Smart Chain's .conf file.](../installations/common-runtime-parameters.html#accessing-the-coin-daemon-remotely)

-These commands largely derive from the upstream Bitcoin software, `bitcoind`.

-Komodo is a fork of Zcash, and Zcash is a privacy-centric fork of Bitcoin.
-Therefore, essentially all runtime parameters and API commands available in both Bitcoin and Zcash are available in Komodo.

-To see additional Bitcoin-based runtime parameters not included here, please visit [the relevant Bitcoin wiki page](https://en.bitcoin.it/wiki/Running_Bitcoin).

 ## addnode

 `addnode` tells the daemon which nodes are trusted to act as seed nodes.
 After connecting to a node via `addnode`, the trusted node will send your node the list of all nodes that it is connected to, and your node will then connect to these additional nodes until [the max limit](../installations/common-runtime-parameters.html#maxconnections) is reached.